-The occasion for the trip was a fortunate dovetailing of a marketing conference in Singapore that Lady T____ planned to attend and her Golden Week, a concentration of holidays in Japan at the end of April and beginning of May.
+The occasion for the trip was a fortunate dovetailing between a marketing conference that Lady T____ planned to attend and Golden Week, a concentration of Japanese holidays at the end of April and beginning of May.
 She had been to Singapore once before on business and stayed at the Mandarin Hotel, which she described as the nicest hotel she had ever seen.
-Unfortunately, she didn’t get much of a chance to get out and explore the city.
-Ever mindful of her complexion, Lady T____ had reservations about spending additional vacation time in Singapore for fear it would be too bright, too hot and too humid for her complexion, let alone a pleasant time.
-Yet, she recalled that it was a nice looking city and there was curiosity there.
-She did want to go back for the food, the shopping and the fish reflexology.
-As for me, I had long harbored the quiet notion that should the opportunity present itself I would visit this exotic place and see how the sober reality compared to the romantic images I had built up over the years, based on Far East and South Sea adventure stories, faded photos from dusty volumes, and some Kodachrome slides taken by my parents during their trips to Singapore in the 1970s.
+Unfortunately, she didn’t get much of a chance to explore the city.
+Ever mindful of her complexion, Lady T____ had reservations about spending additional vacation time in Singapore for fear it would be too bright, too hot and too humid for her skin, let alone for a pleasant time.
+Yet, she recalled that it was a nice looking city and there was a curiosity there.
+She wanted to go back for the food, the shopping and the fish reflexology.
+I had long harbored a quiet notion that should the opportunity present itself I would visit this exotic place and see how the sober reality compared to romantic images I had built up over the years from Far East adventure stories, faded photos in dusty volumes, and some Kodachrome slides taken by my parents during their trip to Singapore in the 1970s.

 I believe that with a diet of the local cuisine and regular exposure to the weather a person can acclimate to virtually any place, hot or cold, so long as that place is at all congenial to human existence.
-For those that can’t acclimate to Singapore, though, there are subterranean alternatives aplenty in the form of shopping malls.
+For those that can’t acclimate to Singapore there are subterranean alternatives aplenty in the form of shopping malls.
 I can't imagine a place outside of Las Vegas where there are so many malls and shopping centers.
-Based on casual observation, I assume there are more Gaps per capita than any place outside of the U.S. or Japan.
+Based on casual observation, there must be more Gaps per capita than any place outside of the U.S. or Japan.
 Not all of the malls are underground, but many are.
-Pretty much all the major hotels towering over Orchard Road and the Singapore River have foundations of shopping malls, in much the same way as the broader Singaporean economy is founded on free trade and capitalism.
+Pretty much all the major hotels towering over Orchard Road and the Singapore River have foundations of shopping malls.
 I haven’t tried it, but I would bet that a fellow could travel the length of Orchard Road without once emerging on the planet’s surface.
 If I am mistaken, I would further wager the deficit is the width of a single mega-mall and no more!

 We spent a good deal of time in the malls, not just along Orchard and the river, but all over, engaged in Lady T____'s search for a choice handbag - an unending quest that has taken us all over the U.S. and Japan and now Singapore.
-I once thought I found it for her - this "perfect handbag" - but she corrected my misguided assumption and the search continues to this day.
+I once thought I found it for her, this "perfect handbag," but she corrected my misguided assumption and the search continues to this day.
 We saw a lot of nice bags in Singapore, from Hermes on down to the Banana Republic, but none were ideal.
 Quite often, going from one store to another, I lost my bearing and could not remember if we were above or below ground.
-Being no aficionado of retail stores, I cannot, with any authority, advise where to find the best shopping experience.
-In my head there are about three or four types of malls and beyond that distinction, they are all alike.
+Being no aficionado of retail stores, I cannot with any authority advise where to find the best shopping experience in Singapore.
+In my head there are about three or four types of malls and beyond that distinction they are all alike.
 The best place to go in any country to feel like you are still in the U.S. is a shopping mall.
 Go to the furthest reaches of the earth, find a shopping mall and realize just how far reaching American pop music is.

 Adjacent to the Trader Hotel on Tanglin Road, one of two hotels we stayed at, was a quiet mall that had, in addition to a myriad of shops catering to the business traveler, a nice wood-floored grocery store offering local foods and import items.
 Consistent with the other grocery stores that we had visited, it did not have an extensive selection of fruits or vegetables.
 There were a few things, like star-fruit or passion fruit, that were fun and exotic, but not much beyond that, which is surprising, given the year round growing season.
 For a dizzying selection of fruits and produce, a traveler would have better luck in Okinawa than Singapore.